amarula/dyndesign/README.rst

     # End of method decoration.

-Arguments of ``decoratewith`` are evaluated at runtime as ``self`` properties: accordingly a dynamic decorator can be, for example, a method of a component class.
-In case of dynamic decoration from a sub-instance of self, the instance object of the decorated method is passed to the decorator as argument ``decorated_self``, as shown below:
+Arguments of ``decoratewith`` are evaluated at runtime as properties of the variable 'self': a dynamic decorator can be, for example, a method of a component class.
+In case of dynamic decoration from a sub-instance of 'self', the instance object of the decorated method is passed to the decorator as the argument ``decorated_self``, as shown below:

 .. code:: python